DF4D1999/Hyperspectral-Images-with-Spatial-Spectral-via-CNN-and-Transfer-Learning/README.md

 Read the Paper here : https://ieeexplore.ieee.org/document/7919223

-CATION : This Program is EXTREMLY IMPERFECTION.
+CAUTION : This Program is EXTREMLY IMPERFECTION.
 Please Handle With Care.